To be eligible for application to the RHOP program:

 - One year each of Biology, Chemistry and Physics

-- Note: If selected into the RHOP program, all pertinent college-level math and science courses must be taken at WSC.
+- Note: If selected into the RHOP program, all pertinent college-level science and math courses must be taken at WSC.

 Once accepted into the RHOP program, successful completion of the WSC portion of the program includes the following:

-- All pre-requisite courses must be taken at WSC.
+- A specific curriculum of courses must be taken at WSC.

-- Once accepted through RHOP, if you decide to pursue a different health profession, you will lose your RHOP status.
+- Once accepted into a specific RHOP career field, if you decide to pursue a different profession you will lose your RHOP status.

-- Alternates may also be chosen in the event that students with guaranteed positions do not successfully complete their studies at WSC; however, while an RHOP candidate has alternate status they do not receive guaranteed admission or a tuition waiver
+- Alternates may also be chosen in the event that students with guaranteed positions do not successfully complete their studies at WSC.